top of page

 The 2018 vintage in Montalcino was cooler and classic, producing elegant, structured wines with lively acidity.
 This Brunello should age well for 10 to 15 years, gaining more complex flavors as it matures.

 The style is mostly traditional, focusing on the Sangiovese grape and the region’s character rather than strong new oak flavours or heavy extraction.
 Still, it has a smooth, approachable quality that modern wine drinkers will enjoy.
+The wine searcher prices are quoted by AI.

 Comments